• Recipes

 Jump to Recipe Print Recipe

-Jazz these simple treats up for any special occasion with sparkly cake sprinkles for the festive season, red-white-blue sweeties/candies for the American 4th July, vegan mini eggs for Easter, pink or red sweets for Valentine's Day, or scary little jelly candies for Halloween or Day of The Dead!
+You can adapt these easy treats for any special occasion with sparkly cake sprinkles for the festive season, red-white-blue sweets for the American 4th of July, vegan mini eggs for Easter, pink or red sweets for Valentine's Day, or scary jelly candies for Halloween or Day of The Dead.
+For a Father's Day or Mother's Day treat that kids can prepare these top hat treats are ideal.

 What is a Top Hat Treat?

-A top hat treat is simply a marshmallow dipped into melted chocolate, and topped with a little sweet, most commonly chocolate smarties, that has also been dipped into the melted chocolate before pressed onto the top of the marshmallow hat.
+A top hat treat is a marshmallow that has been dipped into melted chocolate and then placed into a mini cupcake case.
+A small sweet, typically a chocolate Smartie, is dipped in chocolate and placed onto the top of the marshmallow.

-Top hat treats were once very popular in Scottish and Northern Ireland schools and were served as an option for school dinner dessert or at the morning break tuckshop during the 90s and early 2000s [perhaps earlier as well].
-They sold for about 10-20p and were often the highlight of the day for many school kids!
+Top hat treats were once very popular in Scottish and Northern Ireland schools and were served as an option for school dinner dessert or at the morning break school tuckshop during the '90s and early 2000s [perhaps earlier as well].
+They sold for about 10-20p and were often the highlight of the day for many school kids, including me!

-Vegan Top Hat Treats topped with Skittle sweeties and Jelly Tots.
+Our Vegan Top Hat Treats are topped with Skittle sweeties and Jelly Tots, as the Smarties, for sale in the UK, are not vegan-friendly.

 Although the brand Doisy and Dam do have a vegan smarties type sweet available 'Dark Chocolate Drops with a Cheeky Crunchy Coating' [made with all natural vegan and gluten-free ingredients] which are available for bulk buy at Amazon, UK or single bags from Asda, Sainsbury's, and the health store Holland & Barrett.